aryalbirat/Gothalo/README.md

-Collecting workspace information ##Gothalo - Revolutionizing the Rental Experience
+## Gothalo - Revolutionizing the Rental Experience

 Gothalo is a web application designed to revolutionize the rental experience by connecting landlords and tenants efficiently.
 The platform provides a seamless interface for property listing, searching, and management.